arangodb/spring-data/docs/Drivers/SpringData/Reference/README.md

 ### Bind parameters

-AQL supports the usage of [bind parameters](https://docs.arangodb.com/3.1/AQL/Fundamentals/BindParameters.html) which you can define with a method parameter named `bindVars` of type `Map<String, Object>`.
+AQL supports the usage of [bind parameters](https://docs.arangodb.com/3.1/AQL/Fundamentals/BindParameters.html) which you can define with a method parameter annotated with `@BindVars` of type `Map<String, Object>`.

 ```java
 public interface MyRepository extends Repository<Customer, String> {